-Having some apprehension is perfectly normal.
-It takes courage to ask for help, and you should be encouraged to know that countless people depend on an emotional support animal to get through the day.
-For many, an ESA is their best friend and a lifeline.
+It takes courage to ask for help, and you should be encouraged to know that hundreds of thousands of people depend on an emotional support animal to get through the day.

 • My pet dog/cat/bird always makes me feel better when I’m down or ridden with anxiety.
 I was wondering if you could help me qualify for an emotional support animal.